threememories/FalloutRisk/README.md

 ---

-## Features
+## **Features**

-### Combat and V.A.T.S.
+### **Combat and V.A.T.S.**
 The game uses a V.A.T.S. interface to handle battles.
-Before you attack, the system shows your win probability based on troop counts and your chosen difficulty (Easy, Normal, or Hard).
+Before you attack, the system shows your win probability based on troop counts, environmental hazards, and your chosen difficulty (Easy, Normal, or Hard).
+An integrated **Vault-Tec Action Log** tracks all combat, though events happening inside the Fog of War will be scrambled into vague "Sensor Anomalies."

-### Game Modes
+### **Game Modes**
 You can play with standard Risk rules or use presets to change how the game works:

-*   Classic Conquest: Normal Risk rules.
+* **Classic Conquest:** Normal Risk rules.
 No special hazards or heroes.
 Uses simple card-trading for extra troops.
-*   Wasteland Survival: Adds Fog of War, radstorms, and feral ghouls.
+* **Wasteland Survival:** Adds Fog of War, radstorms, and feral ghouls.
 You'll need to manage Bottle Caps to buy reinforcements.
-*   Heroes of the Wasteland: Enables unique Faction Perks and Commander units.
+* **Heroes of the Wasteland:** Enables unique Faction Perks and Commander units.
 If your Commander dies, you lose.
-*   Apocalypse Now: A high-difficulty mode with frequent hazards and nuclear weapons enabled.
+* **Apocalypse Now:** A high-difficulty mode with frequent hazards and nuclear weapons enabled.
-*   Alliance Warfare: You start with a permanent ally.
-You win or lose together by coordinating attacks and defense.
+* **Alliance Warfare:** You start with a permanent ally.
+You win or lose together.
+Features unique abilities like **Emergency Asylum**, **Vertibird Airlifts** for landlocked troops, and a **Signal Ally** menu to coordinate strikes.
-*   Covert Warfare: Focuses on stealth.
+* **Covert Warfare:** Focuses on stealth.
 Maximum Fog of War and faction perks that help you move unseen.
-*   Nuclear Option: A race to find launch codes and take control of silos to wipe out enemy garrisons.
+* **Nuclear Option:** A race to find launch codes and take control of silos to wipe out enemy garrisons.
-*   Custom Rules: Mix and match any of the above settings.
+* **Custom Rules:** Mix and match any of the above settings.

-### Economy
+### **Economy & Diplomacy**
 Instead of just trading cards, most modes use a Bottle Cap economy.
-You earn caps from your territories each turn and spend them to recruit troops, hire mercenaries, or bribe other factions.
+You earn caps from your territories each turn and spend them to recruit troops, hire mercenaries, or engage in wasteland politics.
+* **Negotiations:** Send Envoys to offer Caps or troops in exchange for a temporary Ceasefire (limited to 1 active Truce at a time).
+* **Extortion:** If your army dwarfs your neighbor, demand tribute to force a "Locked" Extortion Truce.
+* **Betrayal:** Breaking a ceasefire early incurs a permanent Betrayal Tax and triggers a global "Spite Bounty," causing AI factions to aggressively target you.

-### Commander units
+### **Commander Units**
 Assign a Commander to your army.
-They have their own HP and AP (Action Points) and provide combat bonuses.
+They have their own HP and AP (Action Points) and provide massive 20% defensive combat bonuses to their stationed territory.
 Keep them alive—losing your leader ends your game.
+* **Convert Territory:** Commanders can spend AP to initiate a 3-turn siege to flip an enemy territory to your control.
+* **Looting:** Defeating an enemy Commander allows you to loot their held Stimpaks and Bobbleheads.

-### Nukes (Scorched Earth)
+### **Nukes (Scorched Earth)**
 Control Nuclear Silos and find 4 hidden launch codes to gain access to nukes.
-You can use them to clear out enemy territories or take out rival Commanders.
+You can use them to clear out enemy territories or vaporize rival Commanders.
+* **Collateral Damage:** Nuclear strikes instantly destroy all units at ground zero, while inflicting 50% casualties and severe radiation to all adjacent territories.
+* **Disruption:** A nuclear launch takes 3 turns to impact.
+You can abort an enemy's launch sequence by capturing their specific origin silo before the timer expires.

-### Hazards and Random Events
+### **Hazards and Random Events**
 The map isn't static.
-*   Radstorms: Radioactive clouds that move across the map and kill a percentage of troops.
+* **Radstorms:** Radioactive clouds that move across the map and kill a percentage of troops.
-*   Wild Ghouls: Neutral territories can spawn ghouls that multiply if you don't clear them out.
+* **Wild Ghouls:** Neutral territories can spawn ghouls that multiply if you don't clear them out.
-*   Encounters: Randomly discover abandoned Vaults or radio signals that give you items like Bobbleheads or Stimpaks.
+* **Encounters:** Randomly discover abandoned Vaults or radio signals to find Caps, Stimpaks, or powerful **Bobbleheads** (which sit in your 'INV' tab and can be activated for massive 1-turn buffs).

+### **RobCo OS Terminal & UI**
+* **Save/Load System:** Export your current simulation to a local JSON file (Holotape) to resume your conquest later.
+* **Survival Guide:** A fully immersive, multi-page RobCo Terminal acts as the game's manual, dynamically typing out rules and storing patch notes.
+* **Mobile Support:** The UI dynamically shifts to support landscape-oriented mobile browsers.
+* **Turbo Mode:** A toggle to vastly accelerate AI turns and skip animations.

 ---

-## Factions and Perks
+## **Factions and Perks**
 There are 18 factions available (including custom options), each with a unique gameplay bonus:

 * **Brotherhood of Steel**: Power Armor Infantry (+5% win chance in all combat).
 * **The Enclave**: Vertibird Assault (Move troops between any two owned territories during Maneuver).
 * **Vault 87 Mutants**: F.E.V.
 Infection (25% of defeated enemies convert to your troops on conquest).
 * **Wasteland Raiders**: Chem Frenzy (Sacrifice troops for a massive combat bonus).
 * **BOS Outcasts**: Technology Overdrive (Spend Caps to grant all attacking armies +10% win chance).
 * **Reilly's Rangers**: Ranger Network (Defensive bonus for connected friendly territories).
 * **New California Republic**: Logistical Superiority (+50% troop bonus for holding continents).
 * **Caesar's Legion**: Scourge of the East (Move all surviving troops after conquest, no 1-troop minimum).
 * **New Vegas Securitrons**: Predictive Simulation (Undo failed attacks and restore all lost troops).
 * **Mojave Brotherhood**: Elder's Edict (Lock down a territory from all actions/attacks for 3 turns).
 * **Great Khans**: Guerrilla Tactics (Pass through one enemy territory during Maneuver, inflicting damage).
 * **The Fiends**: Chem-Fueled Raids (30% chance to steal caps/items or enslave survivors on conquest).
-*   **The Minutemen**: Mercenary Contracts (Spend caps to instantly deploy bonus troops to reserves).
+* **The Minutemen**: Mercenary Contracts (Spend caps to instantly deploy 6-12 elite troops to reserves).
-*   **The Institute**: Synth Replacements (Lost troops have a chance to respawn in your reserves).
+* **The Institute**: Synth Replacements (Lost troops have a 10% chance to respawn in your reserves).
 * **The Railroad**: Rapid Relocation (Receive 5 separate troop movements during Maneuver).
 * **The Gunners**: Mercenary Contracts (Fast-cooldown version of the Minutemen perk).
-*   **Nuka-World Raiders**: Tribute Chest (Bonus Bottle Caps for every continent controlled).
+* **Nuka-World Raiders**: Tribute Chest (+10 Bottle Caps for every continent controlled).
-*   **Custom Faction**: Mysterious Stranger (Occasional automatic re-rolls or enemy negation in losing battles).
+* **Custom Faction**: Mysterious Stranger (When projected to lose a battle, the Stranger may appear and grant a sudden +25% combat bonus).

 ---